 This is the date your secret stops working.
 MontyCloud uses it to remind you to update the secret before it expires.

 Date format: MontyCloud uses MM/DD/YYYY (month / day / year) for this field — for example, 03/13/2026 means 13 March 2026.
-If you're used to the day/month/year format common in Europe, double-check the order before you submit.
+If you use the DD/MM/YYYY format common in Europe, double-check the order before you submit.

 If you have more than one secret listed, make sure the expiry date you enter is for the same secret whose value you provided in Section 3.